betsysavage/RemoteWorkAnalysis/README.md

 ![Organization Size](https://github.com/betsysavage/RemoteWorkAnalysis/blob/d0ada1ff3e33a1015c4d7f0dc3b69c8db6f4e162/Resources/Images/dashboard%20png/organization_size.png)

+* There is an increasing amount of monthly virtual work hours being logged as company size grows (shown by line graph)
+* In the case of a company consisting of 200 employees, they were averaging an extra 154 bonus work hours per month, simply by making the move to remote work.
+This number goes up for companies with older employees (shown in bar chart).

 ### Remote Work Preference

 ![Remote Work Preference](https://github.com/betsysavage/RemoteWorkAnalysis/blob/d0ada1ff3e33a1015c4d7f0dc3b69c8db6f4e162/Resources/Images/dashboard%20png/remote_work_preference.png)

 * Remote workers report that they are most productive on a hybrid 2-to-3-day work schedule or fully remote 4-to-5 days.
-* Productivity on actual number of remote days worked shows that working 4-to-5 days are much more productive or about the same as in person.
+* Productivity on actual number of remote days worked shows that working 4-to-5 days is much more productive or about the same as in person.
 * Productivity on preferred number of remote days they would like to work showed more of a preference to work 2-3 days compared their actual schedule.
 They also showed the same strong preference to work 4-5 days.
 * Between these two heat maps, it really shows that people’s preference matters.
 Organizations may want to listen to their employees’ preferences as they report being more productive having a schedule that they prefer.

-### Organization Policy Reccomendations
+### Organization Policy Recommendations

 ![org policy recs](https://github.com/betsysavage/RemoteWorkAnalysis/blob/d0ada1ff3e33a1015c4d7f0dc3b69c8db6f4e162/Resources/Images/dashboard%20png/organization_policy_recs.png)

 * Regardless of whether the employees have been with the organization for less than a year, less than five years, or more than five years, over 58% of employees reported more productivity being remote.
-* New employees between six and twelve months reported higher productivity, more so than employees that had been with the organization over a year.
+* New employees between six and twelve months reported higher productivity, more so than employees that had been with the organization for over a year.
 61.76 % of new employees reported being more productive.
 * Would recommend remote learning opportunities for new employees not just remote work availability for more senior employees.
 * For employees that did not think their organization was ready for remote work, they did not report higher productivity.
 Higher productivity is seen more if the employee felt like their organization was ready to provide remote work opportunities.